 Garlic press and slicer in one

-For “garlic press,” your Sponsored Products as is showing up on the middle of page 5 and not getting many impressions.
+For “garlic press,” your Sponsored Products are showing up on the middle of page 5 and not getting many impressions.
 “Garlic press stainless steel” is giving you some visibility the middle of page 3, and “Garlic press and slicer in one” is the best of all on page 1.
 By knowing what’s getting the best performance, you can focus on maintaining that success and start creating plans to make improvements for campaigns that are struggling.

 In addition to ad placement data, other performance metrics will be crucial to growing the success of your campaigns, and Viral Launch’s Kinetic provides all of those metrics in an easily accessible format.
 This PPC software tool will allow you to gain insights into your campaigns to help you continue to meet your goals and pinpoint where any adjustments should be made.

 Kinetic: Simplified and Efficient PPC Campaign Management